- Fastly Status

 After you deploy your service, but before you change your DNS entries to send your domain to our servers, you can check to see how your service is pulled through our network.
 Testing your domain can help you identify DNS issues or problems with your Fastly configuration.

-To test your domain on Fastly before you make a final CNAME change, you would:
+To use command line utilities to test your domain on Fastly before you make a final CNAME change, you would:

 - find the IP address of a Fastly pop